garethr/garethr-iaas/README.md

 This is currently a proof of concept, but one I think worth playing around with.
 I've already started hacking on adding a load balancer type and have hard coded providers in the source code for anyone interested.

-I also have in mind to allow a single resource to manage multiple individual instances, so something like this:

-    server { 'web-server':
-      ensure   => present,
-      count    => 5
-      provider => brightbox,
-      image    => 'img-q6gc8', # ubuntu 12.04
-    }

 Passing userdata or allowing for some sort of bootstrap script to be run would be next on the agenda.
 Then maybe more types and providers.